mobilerobot-io/mobilerobot.io/content/projects/control-system.md

 orders, however they are pretty dumb, at least compared to a Raspberry Pi.

+The Raspberry Pi consumes a significant amount of energy, and provides a tremendous amount of processing power compared to the Arduino.

-a very manageable for us. now, we are going to keep it cheep and very accessable, we'll keep our choices to the Arduino and Raspberry Pi family of products (for a number of reasons).
-We can use this as a base mark.
+For now, we are going to keep it cheap and accessable our choices of hardware micro/macro controllers to be from the Arduino and Raspberry Pi family of products.

 ### Running out of Pins